 What causes gum problems?

 With the presence of dental plaque, the gums respond with inflammation.
-Inflammation is the process that can ultimately lead to loss of gum attachment (or "periodontal ligament") and jawbone deterioration.
+Our body's immune response through inflammation is the process that can ultimately lead to loss of gum attachment, or "periodontal ligament" and jawbone deterioration.

 What are the risk factors for gum problems?

-Poor dental hygiene practices that allow for dental plaque to buildup are directly linked to gum problems.
+Poor dental hygiene practices that allow for dental plaque to build up are directly linked to gum problems.
+Devices around teeth, such as dental braces (orthodontic treatment), can make it difficult to properly clean around teeth.
 Additional risk factors to consider are as follows:

-- Smoking: This habit is a strong factor in the progression of gum disease.
+- Smoking: This habit is a strong factor in the progression of gum disease and oral cancer.

 - Genetics: Family history may influence who is more susceptible to gum problems.